BrammyS/Temperature-monitoring/README.md

 ```sh
 dotnet publish -r linux-arm
 ```
-Move the generated dlls to the raspberry pi.
 3. Create a `config` directory in your runtime directory

 4. Create a `DatabaseConfig.json` file in the config folder
 ```json